-- A person living alone. - A group of unrelated persons living together who purchase and prepare meals together for home consumption. - An individual younger than 22 years of age living with his or her parents, regardless of whether he or she purchases and prepares food for home consumption separately from his or her parents.
+- A person living alone. - A group of unrelated persons living together who purchase and prepare more than 50% of their weekly meals together for home consumption. - An individual younger than 22 years of age living with their parents, regardless of whether they purchase and prepare food for home consumption separately from their parents.